influxdata/giraffe/giraffe/README.md

   - **showAll**: _boolean. **Required**._ Specifies whether or not to include the columns `_start` and `_stop` in the table visualization.

-  - **fluxResponse**: _String.
-Optional._ [The unparsed string of comma separated values returned from a Flux query representing the data to be visualized](https://github.com/influxdata/flux/blob/master/docs/SPEC.md#csv).
-Ignored when **fromFluxResult** is present, as **fromFluxResult** takes precendence.
-If this property is used without **fromFluxResult**, parsing will be executed.
-NOTE: does not need to be repeated in the `layers` if already present in the parent `config`.
-Does not replace the parent property and cannot be present without the parent version of this property.

-  - **fromFluxResult**: _Object._ When present, overrides **fluxResponse** and prevents any parsing of the **fluxResponse**.
-An object containing the properties of the result of parsing **fluxResponse**.
-When both are missing, `config` will create an empty data set without any parsing.
-NOTE: does not need to be repeated in the `layers` if already present in the parent `config`.
-Does not replace the parent property and cannot be present without the parent version of this property.

 - **CustomLayerConfig**: _Object._ No limit per `<Plot>`.

   A custom layer is an overlay on the Plot that is not one of the above pre-defined plot types.
 A render callback function is passed in as the renderer for the custom layer.
 It has two properties: